Armie Hammer’s Hollywood Career Is in Freefall as Sex Scandal Explodes on Social Media

 Although he posted to his private account, Hammer publishing videos – anywhere – boasting about recreational drug use and lingerie-clad women raises serious concern over his judgement, which is significant when he’s the face of any company or product.
 As a public figure, the decision to post any potentially damaging material onto a social media platform without thinking he could be caught is perplexing.
 And, regardless of the allegations, a common thread expressed by numerous industry insiders who spoke anonymously for this story is that the choice to communicate with women across social media platforms with sexually explicit messages when he’s a famous married father of two is foolish, to say the least.
 And it’s a liability for any network or studio that hires him.

-“When talent is retained, it’s more than just the person who can stand up and recite the lines — there is an image and a persona that producers or others want to attach to their idea,” the attorney, Baker, who has never worked with Hammer, says.
+“When talent is retained, it’s more than just the person who can stand up and recite the lines — there is an image and a persona that producers or others want to attach to their idea,” says attorney, Baker, who has never worked with Hammer.
 “Actions outside of the studio can have a profound impact on the public perception of attaching particular talent to a production.”

 Hollywood is an all-too-forgiving business that loves a comeback story, but another industry source believes that Hammer may not recover professionally – because of the current climate, but also because of Hammer’s career track record.